-If you would like to gain the necessary education to become an occupational therapy assistant, we highly recommend that you check out our free School Finder Tool located HERE.
+If you would like to gain the necessary education to become an OTA, we highly recommend that you check out our free School Finder Tool located HERE.

-The Bureau of Labor Statistics states that the median income for OT assistants was $55,270 as of May 2013.
+The Bureau of Labor Statistics states that the median income for occupational therapy assistants was $55,270 as of May 2013.
 Those who work in nursing facilities, private offices and as home health workers earn more than those who work in hospitals or schools.

 Job growth is projected to increase at a much higher rate than average.
 The Bureau of Labor Statistics estimates a 43% increase in jobs from 2012 to 2022.
 As such, there will be 43,200 occupational therapy assistant jobs in 2020 compared to 30,300 in 2012.